MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ---
-title: Query command results with Azure CLI | Microsoft Docs
+title: JMESPath query command results with Azure CLI | Microsoft Docs
-description: Learn how to perform JMESPath queries on the output of Azure CLI  commands.
+description: The Azure CLI uses the --query argument to execute a JMESPath query on the results of commands.
+Learn how to use the features of JMESPath in this article.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess